About IHRSA Foundation

 Helping people at risk for chronic health issues to prevent chronic disease through exercise and positive lifestyle behaviors.

-3. Partner with the IHRSA Foundation to study the effectiveness of an existing club program and expand it to other clubs.
+Work with us to study the effectiveness of an existing club program and expand it to other clubs.
 If you have a program that is making a difference in your members health and well-being, and you would be willing to work with the IHRSA Foundation to implement the program across other clubs, email firstname.lastname@example.org to start a conversation.